Length Function Compatibility for Group Actions on Real Trees

 \begin{lemma}[\cite{culler-morgan}*{Lemma 1.3}] For any $G$-tree $T$ and $g\in G$, the characteristic set $C_g^T$ is a closed non-empty subtree of $T$ invariant under $g$.
 Moreover, \begin{itemize} \item If $\ell_T(g) = 0$ then $C_g = \Fix(g)$. \item If $\ell_T(g) > 0$ then $C_g$ is isometric to the real line and the action of $g$ on $C_g$ is translation by $\ell_T(g)$.
 In this case we call $C_g$ the \emph{axis} of $g$. \item For any $p\in T$, $d(p,p\cdot g) = \ell_T(g) + d(p,C_g)$. \end{itemize} \end{lemma}

-The axis of a hyperbolic element is an important subtree.
 When $g$ is a hyperbolic element of a $G$-tree $T$, $\omega_T(C_g)$ is a pair of boundary points fixed by $g$.
 The action of $g$ on $C_g$ gives $C_g$ a natural orientation and we always consider an axis oriented by the element specifying it, so that $C_{g^{-1}}$ is the same set as $C_g$ but with the opposite orientation.
 The point of $\partial T$ in the equivalence class of a positive ray along $C_g$ with the $g$ orientation will be denoted $\omega_T(g)$.
-If $g$ is elliptic we take the convention that $g$ has no boundary at infinity, even if $C_g$ is some interesting subtree.
-When $g$ is hyperbolic, $\omega_T(g)$ is an attracting fixed point for the action of $g$ on $\partial T$ (this follows from the third item in Lemma~\ref{lem:cm-axes}).
+If $g$ is elliptic and $T$ minimal, $\omega_T(C_g) = \emptyset$, and $\omega_T(g)$ is undefined.

 \begin{definition} Let $T$ be a $G$-tree.
 The \emph{$T$-boundary} of $g\in G$, $\partial_Tg$ is the empty set if $g$ is elliptic, and the set $\{\omega_T(g),\omega_T(g^{-1})\}$ if $g$ is hyperbolic. \end{definition}